HECS-HELP Repayment Calculator

 You can make voluntary repayments at any time through the ATO.
 These are on top of your compulsory repayments.
 Voluntary repayments are not tax-deductible and no longer attract a bonus or discount (the 5% voluntary repayment bonus was removed in 2017).
 However, making a voluntary payment before 1 June each year reduces your balance before indexation is applied, saving you money in the long run.

-From 2025-26, HECS uses marginal rates — you only pay on income ABOVE $67,000, not your total income.
-This replaced the old flat-rate system.
+HECS uses marginal rates (since 2025-26) — you only pay on income ABOVE $69,528, not your total income, capped at 10% of repayment income.
+Thresholds are indexed each 1 July.

 Worked Examples